Contents of this post

 - High Light Sensitivity – dilated eyes after the eye test.

-- A situation like reading without contact lens or glasses.
+- A situation like reading without contact lenses or glasses.

 Auditory